slmjkdbtl/dirty_rust/README.md

 ### notes & caveats

-- api is more opinionated than idiomatic (partly because I want it to support some scripting languages)
+- api is not very idiomadic
 - upon initialization each module has its hidden `static` state that dies when program ends
 - `app::init()` also overrides the panic behavior (also display messages to screen if `window` is initiated)
 - currently using OpenGL 2.1 for better compatibility, might change to gfx-rs in the future